Cannabis for Medical Purposes (CMP) Program

-Cannabis Regulations allow patients access to a reasonable amount of cannabis for medical purposes when prescribed by an authorized healthcare practitioner.
+Federal cannabis regulations and legislation allow patients access to a reasonable amount of cannabis for medical purposes when authorized by a healthcare practitioner.

 Individual physicians are responsible for: